-Continuous dopaminergic stimulation (CDS) reduces the risk of motor complications when compared with levodopa or other short-acting dopamine agonists
+Continuous dopaminergic stimulation (CDS) is associated with lower risk of motor complications when compared with oral levodopa delivery.

 Continuous dopaminergic stimulation (CDS) and Parkinson's

-In a healthy brain, brain cells release dopamine relatively constantly which ensures adequate control of movement and behaviour.
+In a healthy brain, nigral cells release dopamine relatively constantly which ensures adequate control of movement and behaviour.

 Moreover, intermittent doses of oral levodopa in the long-term increase the risk of dyskinesia (movement that you cannot control) and fluctuations in movement.
 Although the precise mechanisms underlying the emergence of motor complications are debated, it is generally accepted that:

 - dyskinesias appear almost exclusively if you take oral levodopa